eagle-nest-learning-system/eagle-nest/README.md

 ## Inspiration

-I came up with this idea after noticing the lack of UI interactivity and performance on my school's management system.
-People may think it's not important, but improving the loading time and providing students with the best application do make a big difference.This project aims to fix these issues and provide more helpful features that you could ever think of.
+This application is created to solve most of the UI and performance issues of modern web-based school management application and is built of the most advanced [technologies](#core-technologiesdependencies).
+Everything students and teachers need is in one place, which saves a significant amount of time, therefore lets them do more.
+The application is also surprisingly easy to learn, all it takes is literally 3 minutes of your life and you are ready to go :thumbs_up:

 ## For developers